qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/support.rst

 Forums
 ------

 QGIS does not have a forum.
-Please either search in StackExchange (see below), or via http://nabble.com in the history of our Mailinglists (see above).
+Please either search in StackExchange (see :ref:`StackExchange`). or via http://nabble.com in the history of our Mailinglists (see :ref:`Mailing Lists`).

 For non-english, note that there also exist local forums that have a dedicated section for QGIS you may need to search in.